LCC-CIT/CS233JS-CourseMaterials/CS233JS_Syllabus.md

 You will need to download these applications and install them on your computer.
 They are already installed on the computers in the classroom and CIT lab.

 - A code (text) editor to create and edit your web pages and JavaScript files.
-[Visual Studio Code](https://code.visualstudio.com/) is a free editor that can be downloaded and used on Windows, OS X (Mac OS) or Linux.
+[Visual Studio Code](https://code.visualstudio.com/) is a free editor that can be downloaded and used on Windows, MacOS or Linux.

-- At least two modern browsers to view/test your web pages.
+- At least two web browsers to view/test your web pages.
 The latest versions of [Chrome](https://www.google.com/chrome/), and [Firefox](https://www.mozilla.org/en-US/firefox/new/) are good options.
 Many other browsers like Safari, Opera, and Edge, are also suitable for your use in this class.

 - An FTP client to upload your web pages to the [CIT department web server](http://citstudent.lanecc.edu).
-  [FileZilla](https://filezilla-project.org/) is a free ftp client that can be downloaded and used on Windows, OS X, or Linux.
+  [FileZilla](https://filezilla-project.org/) is a free ftp client that can be downloaded and used on Windows, MacOS, or Linux.

 - Microsoft  Word (see the free Microsoft Office offer below) or a word processor that is compatible with Word, like the free, open source, [Libre Office](https://www.libreoffice.org).